Campaign Against Arms Trade: History

 It has adopted and adapted different campaign targets and slogans.
 From 2011 the main campaign slogan has been "This is NOT OK".
 The Arab Spring of 2011 vindicated CAAT's focus on UK weapons sales to authoritarian regimes in the region, and helped to give the campaign greater visibility in the media and with the public.

-Control BAE

-BAE Systems formerly British Aerospace, is the world's second largest arms company.
-BAE's arms are sold around the world.
-It has military customers in over 100 countries and in 2010 it was listed by SIPRI as having 95% of its sales as military.
-CAAT has long campaigned against BAE, highlighting allegations of corruption and political influence, rebuking claims about jobs, attending AGMs as critical shareholders, and through legal action.
+CAAT has long campaigned against BAE Systems, highlighting allegations of corruption and political influence, rebuking claims about jobs, attending AGMs as critical shareholders, and through legal action.